shanthi1999/web-dev-error-solutions/errors/react/handling-cors-errors-in-a-node-js-express-js-api/README.md

+# 🐞 Handling CORS Errors in a Node.js Express.js API

 This document addresses a common problem faced by developers when building APIs with Node.js and Express.js: **Cross-Origin Resource Sharing (CORS) errors**.
 These errors occur when a web application (e.g., a React frontend) makes requests to an API hosted on a different domain, protocol, or port.
 The browser, for security reasons, blocks these requests unless the API is configured to allow them.